masoudit/react-summit/README.md

 ### intro REACT SUMMIT PROJECT
-This web application is meticulously crafted to deliver an exceptional user experience with a focus on efficiency, maintainability, and modern design principles.
+This ReactJs application is meticulously crafted to deliver an exceptional user experience with a focus on efficiency, maintainability, and modern design principles.
 The following features and technologies have been strategically incorporated to ensure a robust and high-quality application.

 ### Pre requirements
 - node v18.17.0